georust/proj/README.md

 A guide to the functions can be found here: https://proj.org/development/reference/functions.html.
 Run `cargo doc (optionally --open)` to generate the crate documentation.

-# Requirements
+## Requirements

-This crate tracks the **latest stable release** of `PROJ`.
+Sqlite3 must be present on your system.

-PROJ `v7.0.x` must be present on your system.
+By default, this crate depends on a pre-built library, so PROJ `v7.0.x` must be present on your system.
 While this crate may be backwards-compatible with older PROJ 6 versions, this is neither tested or supported.

+## Using the Bundled PROJ

+This crate can internally build and depend on a bundled PROJ `v7.0.0` library, which can be enabled via the "bundled_proj" feature.
+This might make it easier to compile the crate, but it is not thoroughly tested yet so it might not work on some platforms.

+Currently this feature only supports Linux.

 ## License